IRM Taxonomy 1-2-1

 How long does it take to complete the qualification?

-There are two enrolment periods each year, and students should consider the time commitment for study before enrolling on the courses.
-Certificates can be completed within 6-9 months, and the study time available will depend on when the full course fees have been received, for the enrolment period open at that time.
+There are two enrolment periods each year, and students should consider the time commitment for study before enroling on the courses.

-Students enrolling later in the enrolment period will need to consider the amount of time remaining to study for their scheduled exam session before enrolling in the courses.
-An indicative study time for qualifications is between 180 and 200 hours per module.
+If you enrol later in the enrolment period, you will need to consider the amount of time remaining to study for the scheduled assessment session.

 Is there a time limit in which to complete the qualification?

 The first attempt is included with your enrolment fee.
-Any subsequent attempts will be considered a re-sit and you will be required to pay the re-sit fee for each attempt at the exam.
+Any subsequent attempts will be considered a re-sit and you will be required to pay the re-sit fee for each attempt.

 Where do the exams take place?

-Our exam provider, Pearson VUE, has an extensive test centre network across the world.
+MCQ exams are computer-based, and you must take them at Pearson VUE examination centers.
+Pearson Vue has an extensive test centre network across the world.

 Can I defer my exams once I have enrolled and paid for my course?

-We do not offer deferrals as such on exams within our Examination Policies, Procedures, and Regulations.
+We do not offer deferrals as such on examinations or assignment submissions.

 What happens if I failed one of the modules, or missed the exam?